 Don’t let your child face these consequences alone.
 Under California Penal Code §26, children under the age of 14 are not recognized as having the ability to “commit” a crime, so their cases are treated differently by the juvenile courts.
 But the child will still be subject to the Juvenile court, and can either be given probation, a light sentence, or the harshest penalty: removal from the family to a Juvenile Hall or Ranch.

-It is critical that you have an experienced juvenile law attorney at your side to advocate for the rights of your child, the best interest of your child, and the compassion to argue to get your child home or keep him or her out of custody.
+It is critical you have an experienced juvenile law attorney at your side to advocate for the rights of your child, the best interest of your child, and the compassion to argue to get your child home or keep him or her out of custody.
 Your child has the right to a lawyer before being questioned – and to protect his or her rights.

-Although most juveniles can be arrested for committing crimes similar to adults, the penalties and laws for handling juvenile crimes are different than (adult) criminal court.
+Although most juveniles can be arrested for committing crimes like adults, the penalties and laws for handling juvenile crimes are different than (adult) criminal court.
 The two most significant differences between juvenile and adult courts are:

-- Children arrested for a crime under the age of 18 cannot be “released” on bail, and,
+- Children arrested for a crime under the age of 18 cannot be “released” on bail

 - Juvenile court hearings are heard by a judge or commissioner; children have no right to a jury trial